-• clone: btrfs only.
-Try to clone both files with the BTRFS\IOC\FILE\EXTENT\SAME ioctl(3p).
-This will physically delete duplicate extents.
+• clone: reflink-capable filesystems only.
+Try to clone both files with the FIDEDUPERANGE ioctl(3p) (or BTRFS_IOC_FILE_EXTENT_SAME on older kernels).
+This will free up duplicate extents.
 Needs at least kernel 4.2.

 - reflink: Try to reflink the duplicate file to the original.
 See also --reflink in man 1 cp.
 Fails if the filesystem does not support it. - hardlink: Replace the duplicate file with a hardlink to the original file.
 Fails if both files are not on the same partition. - symlink: Tries to replace the duplicate file with a symbolic link to the original.
 Never fails. - remove: Remove the file using rm -rf. (-r for duplicate dirs).
-Never fails. - usercmd: Use the provided user defined command (-c sh:cmd='\user command\').
+Never fails. - usercmd: Use the provided user defined command (-c sh:cmd='user command').
 Use "\$1" within 'user command' to refer to the duplicate file and (optionally) "\$2" to refer to the original.